 As stated above, an eligible employee is entitled to a total of 12 work weeks of leave during any 12-month period.
 That 12-month period is defined as a "rolling" 12-month period measured backward from the date an employee begins an FMLA leave.
 In other words, the number of weeks an employee has available upon the beginning of a FMLA leave will be 12 weeks less the number of FMLA weeks taken in the 12-month period prior to the beginning of the current FMLA leave (the "Available Leave Weeks").
 For example, if an employee used four weeks beginning February 1, 2002, four weeks beginning June 1, 2002, and four weeks beginning December 1, 2002, the employee would not be entitled to any additional leave until February 1, 2003.
-Beginning on February 1, 2003, the employee would be entitled to four weeks of leave; on June 1, 2003, the employee would be entitled to four additional weeks; and so on.
+Beginning on February 1, 2003, the employee would be entitled to four weeks; and so on.